Nicolemann98/My-fullstack-project/README.md

 This project was deployed onto Heroku, the link for which is: https://nicole-full-stack-project-7589e5b487d3.herokuapp.com/

 Automatic deployments are enabled through Heroku.
 To deploy, simply git commit and push to the main branch.
 If however you want to host it yourself follow the following instructions.
-Note that I am assuming that you have a GitHub account, git bash installed with it linked to your GitHub account, a Heroku account with linked to your GitHub account.
+Note that I am assuming that you have a GitHub account, git bash installed with it linked to your GitHub account, and a Heroku account with linked to your GitHub account.
 If that is not the case, do that now.
-If you do not have the links to your GitHub account, you can follow the steps and link accounts when prompted by git bash and Heroku.
+If you do not have the links to your GitHub account, you can follow these steps and link accounts when prompted by git bash and Heroku.

+### Cloning repository to local GitHub account

 First start by cloning this repository into your local GitHub account using the following steps.
 [See the GitHub documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository)), my steps are a copy provided in that documentation, with a few minor tweaks to make them specific to this repo.